 Several different types of medications are used to treat mental health conditions.
 The following is a list of the major categories of psychotropic medications:

-Antidepressants; monoamine oxidase inhibitors (MAOIs): A less common variety of antidepressant drugs, MAOIs are often a last option with complex, treatment-resistant depression.
+Monoamine oxidase inhibitors (MAOIs): A less common variety of antidepressant drugs, MAOIs are often a last option with complex, treatment-resistant depression.
+Common MAOIs include:

-Antidepressants; tricyclics: These older antidepressant medications have been pushed to the sidelines by newer, generally safer medications.
-Still, some people do not respond to the new antidepressants, so tricyclics may be prescribed.
+Tricyclics (TCAs): These older antidepressant medications have been pushed to the sidelines by newer, generally safer medications.
+Still, some people do not respond to the new antidepressants, so TCAs may be prescribed.
+Tricyclic medications include:

-Antidepressants; selective norepinephrine reuptake inhibitors (SNRIs): These medications work by slowly increasing the amount of norepinephrine in the brain.
+Selective norepinephrine reuptake inhibitors (SNRIs): These medications work by slowly increasing the amount of norepinephrine in the brain.
+Common SNRIs include:

-Anti-anxiety/anti-panic medications: These medications treat a variety of chronic and acute anxiety issues, from panic attacks to generalized anxiety.
+Antianxiety/antipanic medications: These medications are used to treat a variety of chronic and acute anxiety issues, from generalized anxiety to panic attacks.
+Antianxiety and antipanic medications on the market include:

 Based on 2013 data, here is a list of the 10 most prescribed psychotropic drugs in the United States (with the number of prescriptions written during the year):